-New Jersey CannaBusiness Association (NJCBA) President Ed DeVeaux hosted an online zoom chat with cannabis sponsor and incoming New Jersey Senate President Nick Scutari (D-Union.)
+New Jersey CannaBusiness Association (NJCBA) President Ed DeVeaux hosted an online zoom chat with NJ cannabis sponsor and incoming New Jersey Senate President Nick Scutari (D-Union) on home grow.

 “I don’t see it happening any time soon,” Scutari said.

 He said he is not against it himself; however, “we gotta let this industry get off the ground.”